TeamSkorpz/1/_posts/2024-01-01-Amazon-Guide-To-Sideload.markdown

    ii.
 Select 'Back Up Now' to safeguard your data.

    2. Check Compatibility
-     ii.
+     i.
 Confirm that your Amazon Fire device is compatible with sideloading.

 #### Section 3: Enabling Developer Options
 To unlock advanced settings, enable Developer Options on your device.